 Is Verbatim or Non-Verbatim Transcription Best for You?

-Unsure whether to request verbatim or non verbatim transcription?
+Should I request verbatim or non-verbatim transcription?
 Ask Us.
-Our knowledgeable and trained staff will take time to discuss your request and recommend the method that fits your needs and budget.
+Our knowledgeable and trained staff will take the time to discuss your request and recommend the method that fits your needs and budget.
+We offer an easy-to-use calculator that allows instant pricing estimates for your legal transcription needs.

-However, one important thing for all clients that is important to remember is that a transcriptionist is not an audio or document editor.
+However, a critical thing for all clients to remember is that a transcriptionist is not an audio or document editor.
 Our job is to transcribe exactly what is said.
 Leaving out words if it increases readability if requested.
-We cannot however add words in or change sentences around to make it sound better.
+We cannot, however, add words or change sentences around to make it sound better.

 Many industries rely on transcription services to convert audio files to text documents.
-Examples include health care facilities with physicians who dictate patient charts, law firms that take depositions, and law enforcement agencies who interview suspects.
+Examples include medicolegal transcription services, as well as specialized legal transcription services tailored to legal terminology and specific fields, such as law firms conducting depositions and law enforcement agencies conducting interviews with suspects.

-Ditto Transcripts is a Denver, Colorado transcription services company.
-We provide fast, accurate, verbatim transcription and non verbatim transcription.
+Ditto Transcripts is a transcription services company based in Denver, Colorado.
+We provide fast, accurate, verbatim transcription and nonverbatim transcription.
 You tell us what you need and we’ll do it.
 For individuals, government agencies, and companies of all sizes.
-Call (720) 287-3710 today for a free quote, and ask about our free trial.
+Call (720) 287-3710 today for a free quote!